Multi-scale Constraints on Scalar-Field couplings to Matter: The Geodetic and Frame-Dragging Effects

-with the potential $\Phi_s = G m_s/\left(a c^2\right)$ of the satellite or the companion mass.
-Note the increased sensitivity on the conformal and disformal interactions for large eccentricities.
+The functional dependence of the FD effect on the masses differs from the dS one.
+In particular we see that they enter now via two dimensionless parameters, i.e. $\epsilon_\Lambda$ and $\Phi_s$.
+The first one characterises the ladder expansion and is only sensitive to the total mass of the system whereas the second one is a characteristic of the satellite.
+In the dS case, the masses appear only as a dimensionless ratio $m_1/(3m_1+ 4m_2)$ which depends only on the mass ratio $m_1/m_2$.
+Note too the increased sensitivity on the conformal and disformal interactions for large eccentricities.

 The right panel of fig~\ref{fig:mogratio} shows a contour plot of the FD effect.
 The contour shows the logarithm of the modification of the FD effect for different values of conformal and disformal interactions with $e \rightarrow 0$ and $m_1 \gg m_2$.